alidesu/Toxic-Comments-Classifier-using-Machine-Learning/README.md

-# 🔍 Toxic Comment Classifier
+# 🔍 Toxic Comment Classifier Using Machine Learning

 A comprehensive machine learning project for detecting toxic comments using natural language processing and state-of-the-art classification algorithms.
 This project provides both a complete training pipeline and an interactive web application for real-time content moderation.